meltingscales/VirtualMachineConfigs/lisp/README.md

 You can also use an IDE like [LispWorks](lispworks.com) or [Portacle](https://portacle.github.io/) if you like.

-[Atom](https://atom.io) text editor with "Script" plugin works nicely!
+The [Atom](https://atom.io) text editor with "Script" plugin works nicely!